SittingFox/frontend-nanodegree-mobile-portfolio/views/README.md

 Using Dev Tools, I found that there was a forced synchronous layout being triggered by the slider for the random pizzas.
 Similar to the Browser Rendering Optimization course, I merged determineDx with changePizzaSizes.

 I then decided to make an array for the random pizzas as I did for the moving ones.
 When making it so randomPizzas would be filled as new pizzas are generated in the beginning, I found that the for loop was calling for the div that holds the pizzas each time.
 I set that up before the loop instead.

+Then I realized that the first two pizzas were not resizing.
+I noticed they were hard-coded into the page.
+So I changed the initial setup of randomPizzas from a new array to using document.getElementsByClassName("randomPizzaContainer").